MA – Speech & Hearing Sciences – Washington State University – 2004

 Rehabilitation Medicine Students Association - Excellence in Teaching (2015)

-Kim, E., Ruelling, A., Werther, K., King, S. (In press).
+Kim, E., Ruelling, A., Werther, K., King, S. (2019).
 Taking the classroom to camp: The facilitators’ role in creating an impactful interprofessional experiential learning opportunity.
-Journal of Interprofessional Care.
+Journal of Interprofessional Care, December 2019 (1-8).

 Kim, E. S., Ruelling, A., Garcia, J. R., & Kajner, R. (2017).
 A pilot study examining the impact of aphasia camp participation on quality of life for people with aphasia.
 Topics in Stroke Rehabilitation, 24(2), 107-113.